graphile/worker/website/docs/config.md

 **Experimental**

-The window size in milliseconds in which Graphile Worker batches calls for getting a queue name in a job.
-This batching is done for efficiency.
-Increase this window for greater efficiency.
-Reduce this window to reduce the latency for getting an individual queue name.
-Defaults to `50`.
+The size, in milliseconds, of the time window over which Graphile Worker will batch requests to retrieve the queue name of a job.
+Increase the size of this window for greater efficiency, or reduce it to improve latency.

-### worker.getQueueNameBatchDelay

-Type: `number | undefined`

-**Experimental**

-When getting a queue name in a job, we batch calls for efficiency.
-By default we do this over a 50ms window; increase this for greater efficiency, reduce this to reduce the latency for getting an individual queue name.

 ### worker.gracefulShutdownAbortTimeout